Christine8888/christine8888.github.io/_posts/2025-01-13-berghain-diaries.markdown

 *i love watching the floor pulsate under the lights, people throw around their shoulders and bounce their bodies, all facing each other and dancing together, muscles moving as far as the eye can see, light dancing off skin*

 *moments to remember*: *getting nervous without fail right before the door, even after a dozen times. walking in through the bag check, the abendkasse, the garderobe, getting a taste of the night to come from the echoes of music and the people milling about. sitting in eisbar sharing an apfel-schorle with my friends, hearing the music from below. white light flashing, casting the room in 20fps stop-motion. the cables twisting down from the ceiling. sitting in Saule between the red lights and concrete columns. dancing to the point of discomfort, dripping in sweat and bordering on physical pain. floating on the sparkly, colorful notes in pano. waking up the next day with ringing ears and aching legs. stretching my arms up, hearing the crowd whistle, as the DJ navigates the tension of the peak.*

-*the music is a force that commands you to dance and pulls you in from the sidelines. once you get “on board” you are at the mercy of the rhythm and the drop. the beat is reliable, unrelenting, the backdrop for a surreal trance and addictive movements. dancing becomes compulsory*

 *pano — fun, disco, vibrant, vibey, twirls and shimmy; berghain — wild, animalistic, violent, head banging, bass pulsing through the core*